ChristianBirchler/ticket-tagger-analysis/results/README.md

 # Discussion

-In our project, we are interested if we can increase the performance of Ticket Tagger.
-Our results show that the performance of Ticket Tagger is worse with our train and test dataset.
-So in our setting with data from the pandas project we have models that outperform the fasttext classifier used by Ticket Tagger.
+In our project, we are interested in investigating wether it is possible to increase the performance of Ticket Tagger.
+Our results show that the performance of Ticket Tagger is worse with our train and test datasets.
+In our setting with data from the pandas project we have models that outperform the fasttext classifier used by Ticket Tagger.
 The following models would indeed improve the performance of Ticket Tagger:
 - J48
 - Random Forest
 - Ada Boost
 - Logit Boost

 With these models, it is possible to enhance the process of issue labeling.
-This result matters in the context of large software projects, it could save a significant amount of money.
+This result concern the context of this large software project.
 The developers do not need to spend working hours on manual labeling.

 The results show also the impact of the different preprocessing techniques on the performance.
 This is a relevant observation because the original implementation of Ticket Tagger does not perform preprocessing at all.